Actindo-AG/Documentation/Accounting/Integration/05_ManageCustomerSupplier.md

 2. Edit the fields as appropriate.

 3. Click the button [SAVE].
-A popup window is displayed to confirm that the customer/supplier has been edited.
-The edited customer/supplier will display the changes in the Customer list tab.
+A pop-up window is displayed to confirm that the customer/supplier has been edited.
+The edited customer/supplier displays the changes in the Customer/supplier list tab.

-  > [Info] Note that you may need to refresh the page with the F5 key to see the changes in the Customer list tab.
+  > [Info] Note that you may need to refresh the page with the F5 key to see the changes in the Customer/supplier list tab.

 ### Next steps